-On February 15, the Constitutional Court deemed admissible four questions for a referendum, because “the respective requests do not fall under any of the hypotheses for which the constitutional order excludes a recourse to a referendum”.
+On February 15, the Constitutional Court first deemed admissible four questions for a referendum, because “the respective requests do not fall under any of the hypotheses for which the constitutional order excludes a recourse to a referendum”.

-Four potential abrogations of Italian laws related to justice in a referendum
+Potential abrogations of Italian laws related to justice in a referendum

 The Court accepted the request for changing incarceration procedure.
 The referendum will ask if the custody of offenders should be removed when the potential sentence is less than 4 years of prison.
 Similarly, it will seek Italians’ opinion to apply preventive detention only to suspects facing no less than a 5-year jail time.
 Potential repeat offenses would not affected by the change.

 A question will be related to the Severino Law against corruption from 2012.
 The referendum aims at removing automatic office suspension and ineligibility of convicted elected officials.
 If abrogated, such decision would instead be given by judges.

 Italians will also decide whether magistrates must chose between being a prosecutor or a judge at the beginning of their career.
 A decision they would need to stick to throughout their work life if the law is abrogated.

 Magistrates of the High Council of the Judiciary may not need support from other magistrates to be elected if Italians decide to reform the judiciary organ.
 Advocates of the reform consider it will help remove a cast system and elections based on internal politics.

 Moreover, with the referendum, magistrates may not only be evaluated by their peers but also by lawyers or law professors in judiciary councils.